Along the Medina River on an afternoon walk. |

 Tuesday, still having black-outs and really, really bored, the kids and I went to make a snow man.
 A pathetic little snowman.
 But none-the-

-Under the watchful eye of a cardinal, a
+Under the watchful eye of a cardinal, a sparrow comes in hoping to get his breakfast. |

 less, a snowman that Casey was really helpful digging at.
 And the best snowman this park has probably ever seen!
 Of course Ida insisted on a game of fetch and so it was.
 An afternoon playing in the snow, just as if we were home, looking for ways to entertain the children.